 Fresno Grizzlies Game Notes at Modesto

-The Grizzlies and Nuts start a six-game series tonight.
+The Grizzlies and Nuts continue their six-game series tonight.
 First pitch is scheduled for 7:05 pm PT from John Thurman Field.
-Grizzlies RHP Jarrod Cande and Nuts RHP Michael Morales are the probable starters.
+Grizzlies RHP Case Williams and Nuts RHP William Fleming are the probable starters.

+The Grizzlies currently lead the San Jose Giants by 3 games in the division.
+The first half ends June 23rd.

 GREEN WINS PITCHER OF THE WEEK: Grizzlies pitcher Mason Green was selected by Minor League Baseball as the California League Pitcher of the Week for May 23 - 29.
 Green's dominant start on Sunday, May 29 against Stockton helped the Grizzlies earn a crucial series win over the Ports.
 Green earned his fourth win of the season after a terrific outing on Sunday.
 The lefty tossed seven and one-third scoreless innings, a career-best for him and a season-high by a Fresno pitcher.
 Green allowed three hits and one walk while fanning a career-high nine over 99 pitches (65 strikes).
 On top of that, the Fresno defense turned a season-high four double plays.
 The University of Central Missouri product has not given up a run over his last two starts, spanning 14 innings.
 In his last four outings (26.1 frames), Green has permitted only one run on 15 hits, nine walks and 23 strikeouts.
 The 23-year old leads the California League in wins (4), ERA (1.93), innings pitched (46.2) and lowest batting average against him (.202).
 Green is now the fourth Grizzlies player and second pitcher to earn California League Weekly honors (RHP Victor Juarez, May 16-22, 1B/C Hunter Goodman, May 9-15 and SS Adael Amador, April 25 - May 1).